wp-plugins/akeebabackupcore/readme.txt

 7. Want to automate your backups?
 Akeeba Backup will give you step by step instructions, specific to your site.

 == Changelog ==

+= 1.0.4 =
+* [HIGH] Packaging error leads to error pages when trying to access Professional features from the Core release.

 = 1.0.3 =
 * [HIGH] Packaging error leading to fatal error (white page)